Marquis Jing of Jin

-In 842 BC, the seventeenth year of the reign of Marquis Jing of Jin, King Li of Zhou was driven out of Haojing, then the capital of Zhou, because of his tyranny.
-Elder He of the Gong Lineage exercised royal power for fourteen years in a period known as the Gonghe Regency.
-Marquis Jing of Jin died the year after in 841 BC and his son, Situ, ascended the throne as the next ruler of Jin: Marquis Xi of Jin.
+Marquis Jing of Jin (晉靖侯 (Jìn Jìng Hóu)), personal name Ji Yijiu, was a marquis of the Jin state.
+He was the successor of Marquis Li, his father.
+He was in turn succeeded by his son, Marquis Xi.

+Yangshe clan

 According to surname records, the Chinese surname Yangshe (羊舌) originated in the state of Jin.
 Marquis Jing of Jin's son, Boqiao (伯僑) has a grandson named Tu (突).
 During the time of Marquis Xian of Jin, Tu was given a land called Yangshe, modern Hongdong County and Qin County, Shanxi, by Marquis Xian of Jin.
 Therefore, Tu's clan name became Yangshe and this is where the surname Yangshe started.